AaSP: Aliasing-aware Self-Supervised Pre-Training for Audio Spectrogram Transformers

 \subsection{Temporal Modeling in Audio}

-\textbf{State-space Models (SSMs).} S4\cite{s4-22} and S4D\cite{s4d-22}, rooted in continuous-time systems theory, unify properties of RNNs and CNNs and are effective for modeling long sequences.
+\textbf{State-space Models (SSMs).}\quad S4~\cite{s4-22} and S4D~\cite{s4d-22}, rooted in continuous-time systems theory, unify properties of RNNs and CNNs and are effective for modeling long sequences.
 They estimate two linear maps alongside parameters controlling the decay and frequency of damping sinusoids.
-Mamba\cite{mamba-23} extends S4D with a selective mechanism, making those linear maps and certain parameters (including decay and sampling period) input-dependent.
+Mamba~\cite{mamba-23} extends S4D with a selective mechanism, making those linear maps and certain parameters (including decay and sampling period) input-dependent.
 Our work is inspired by the continuous-time signal-analysis perspective underlying S4.
 In contrast to S4 and Mamba which target general sequence modeling, our approach aims to analyze aliasing bands in spectrogram subband signals.
 Furthermore, we adopt input dependence in the spirit of Mamba; however, in this case, only the decay and frequency are conditioned on the input.

-\textbf{Learnable Frontends.} LEAF\cite{leaf-21}, EfficientLEAF\cite{efficientleaf-22}, and MuReNN\cite{murenn-23} replace mel-filterbanks by applying Gabor filters to raw waveforms, with trainable center frequency and window width.
+\textbf{Learnable Frontends.}\quad LEAF~\cite{leaf-21}, EfficientLEAF~\cite{efficientleaf-22}, and MuReNN~\cite{murenn-23} replace mel-filterbanks by applying Gabor filters to raw waveforms, with trainable center frequency and window width.
 Our approach similarly employs learnable kernels with trainable frequency and window width but operates on spectrogram subbands and is inspired by state-space modeling.
-Prior work has reported that frequency parameters in such learnable frontends are sensitive to initialization and exhibit limited drift after training\cite{notlearn-23}.
-Therefore, we hypothesize that vanishing gradients induced by Gaussian windows contribute to this effect and claim that adopting a two-sided exponential window alleviates the gradient-vanishing problem.
+Prior work has reported that frequency parameters in such learnable frontends are sensitive to initialization and exhibit limited drift after training~\cite{notlearn-23}.
+Therefore, we hypothesize that vanishing gradients induced by Gaussian windows contribute to this effect, and our analysis motivates adopting a two-sided exponential window to alleviate this gradient-vanishing tendency.